top of page

 - Coriander (Coriandrum sativum) - Soothes upset tummy's and calms emotions.

 - Cypress (Cupressussempervirens) - Supports healthy respiratory function.
-Thought to have an emotionally grounding effect during challenging
+Thought to have an emotionally grounding effect during challenging experiences.

 - Dill weed (Anethum graveolens) - Helpful for digestion.
 Supports immune function.
-The maximum recommended dilution for this oil is 1.2% (about 7
+The maximum recommended dilution for this oil is 1.2% (about 7 drops in two tablespoons carrier oil)

 - Eucalyptus, lemon (Eucalyptuscitriodora) - Mood lifting, supports healthy respiratory function, and can also be used in homemade bug spray